marblejs/docs/overview/routing.md

 POST   /api/v1/user
 ```

-There are some cases where there is a need to compose a bunch of middlewares before grouped routes, eg. to authenticate requests only for a selecteted group of endpoints.
-Instead of composing middlewares using [use operator](../api-reference/core/operator-use.md) for each route separately, you can compose them via extended second parameter in`combineRoutes()` function.
+There are some cases where there is a need to compose a bunch of middlewares before grouped routes, e.g. to authenticate requests only for a selected group of endpoints.
+Instead of composing middlewares using [use operator](../api-reference/core/operator-use.md) for each route separately, you can compose them via the extended second parameter in`combineRoutes()` function.

 ```typescript
 const user$ = combineRoutes('/user', {